Mechanical and Aerospace Engineering Student with a passion for building innovative solutions that make a tangible difference.

 My engineering journey has been fueled by a passion for problem-solving and innovation, leading me to work on interdisciplinary projects that blend mechanical systems with software solutions.
 I've contributed to research and hands-on projects in structural design, precision manufacturing, and automation.

 I grasp concepts quickly and am fully engaged when challenged to pick up a new skill.
 This helps me thrive in environments that challenge me to learn material I've never explored before.
-In addition to my extracurriculars, I have maintained strong academic excellence with a near flawless GPA.
+In addition to my extracurriculars, I have maintained a strong academic record.

 In my free time, I enjoy outdoor activities with friends, such as hiking, playing ultimate frisbee, and tennis.
 I also spend substantial time at the gym, playing poker, and playing video games.
 My interests include watching college and professional football, fitness, and motorsports.